Home » Meatball recipes » Thai turkey meatballs with green curry and peanut sauce

 Make the Sauce

-• Combine all the ingredients in a small sauce pot over medium heat and whisk until mixture is smooth.
-Set aside to cool slightly.
+• Combine all the ingredients in a small sauce pot over low heat and whisk until mixture is smooth.
+Cover, and set aside.

 Make the Meatballs

-• Heat oil in a large skillet and add meatballs.
-Brown in batches and continue cooking, covered, for an additional 20 minutes.
+• Heat oil in a large skillet over medium/medium-high heat, then add meatballs.
+Brown in batches to avoid overcrowding, and continue cooking, partially covered, for an additional 18 – 20 minutes. *See note

 Notes